prattnj/startup/README.md

 # Startup project for BYU CS260 - Winter 2023

+## IMPORTANT NOTE

+For CS 260, I have changed my project.
+The new repository is found [here](https://github.com/prattnj/music-metrics).

 ## Elevator Pitch

 Have you ever wanted to try truly fresh pizza from a homemade brick oven?
 Well now you can.
 Using our website, you can order online and select all the toppings and further customization you desire.
 Visit our site today and order a custom homemade pizza, or let our algorithm choose one for you based how adventurous you're feeling today and any dietary restrictions all at a low price!